MaskRay/maskray.me/source/_posts/2023-01-08-all-about-sanitizer-interceptors.md

 Most libc functions do not have synchronization semantics.

-An non-special function which is neither instrumented nor intercepted just leads to fewer detected errors.
+A non-special function that is neither instrumented nor intercepted just leads to fewer detected errors.

 ### MemorySanitizer